NetApp/terraform-provider-netapp-gcp/website/docs/index.html.markdown

 * `credentials` - (Optional) JSON key as base64-encoded string of the account for NetApp_GCP API operations.
 * `service_account` - (Optional) There are two ways to be used:
   - Using the service account key file for the authentication.
 This is the JSON file path of the service_account with the "roles/netappcloudvolumes.admin" privileges.
   - Using the service account impersonation for the authentication.
 This is the service account email address service-account-name@the-project-id.iam.gserviceaccount.com using the impersonation for NetApp_GCP API operations.
 The account running the terraform needs be attached to this service account with "role/serviceAccountTokenCreator".
 The service account needs to have "roles/netappcloudvolumes.admin" privileges.
+For more information see https://cloud.google.com/architecture/partners/netapp-cloud-volumes/api?hl=en_US#manage_api_authentication.
 * `token_duration` - (Optional) The token life duration in minutes in the service account impersonation case.
 Default is 60.

 ## Required Privileges